aayushmau5/battleship/README.md

 - Add the ability to play against another player
 - If a player leaves the game, another player should be joined with a new player.
 But remove all the attacks from current player, and preserve their ship position.(Basically resetting the game without remove the ship positions)
 - Set pubsub in board component, and let it all handle the internal logic
+- Improve performance
+- Refactor code
+- Fix bug: a flash of enemy board after clicking on play